IRNAS/irnas-notecard-driver/README.md

 This repository contains a Zephyr driver for Blues' Notecard modules.

+## Important

+Please read the documentation in [notecard.h](./drivers/notecard/notecard.h) and see how to use the API in the samples.

+This driver is still work in progress!.

 ## Setup

 If not already set up, install west and other required tools.
 Follow the steps